Track Traction EOS Metrics in Power BI – Part 2

 • The options allow for the different Time Periods to be shown.
 It would be your own preference.

-EOS Metrics Power BI
+Track Traction EOS Metrics in Power BI 5

 • Alerts/Notifications